shaunluttin/vitae/vitae.md

 # Shaun Luttin

-Polyglot software developer since 2009, with a focus on web development, application security, and open source.
-Recent interests include functional programming, design patterns, and large scale distributed systems.
+Polyglot, multi-paradigm technical lead with a focus on building and securing large-scale distributed applications.

 * github.com/shaunluttin
 * linkedin.com/in/shaunluttin